Lynne Stacpoole Caring for Your Collection Grant Program

 How many projects can I apply for?

-Your collection may only make one application to Lynne Stacpoole Caring for Your Collection Grant Program per year.
+Your collection may only make one application to the Lynne Stacpoole Caring for Your Collection Grant Program per year.
 This does not affect your ability to apply to any other Arts Tasmania program.

 Against what criteria will my application be assessed?